danyalready/money-tracker-app/README.md

 - Authentication/Authorization
 - Make and remove transactions
 - Calculation
-- Data representation with charts and dia
+- Data representation with charts and diagrams

 ## Tasks 📝